libjohn/blogdown-libjohn/content/presentation/ggvis.md

 date = "2017-02-01"

 # Project title.
-title = "Using R to Orchestrate APIs"
+title = "Visualing with ggvis"

 # Project summary to display on homepage.
-summary = "In this Hand's on presentation, use R to gather movie data from the OMDB API.
-In part 2, access the API of Fire and Ice."
+summary = "ggvis is a visualization R library designed to leverage the tidyverse.
+This presentation demonstrates basic ggvis commands and syntax, and considers whether you can learn just one: ggvis or ggplot2"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["api", "twitter","presentation"]`
-tags = ["api","R","JSON"]
+tags = ["r","rfun", "visualization"]

 # Optional external URL for project (replaces project detail page).
 # external_link = ""